|

 I think most of Dell’s users do not notice what Dell is doing, exactly.
 Reddit readers, however, by and large, do, which is one thing that makes reading Reddit fun.
 I find Reddit’s users can point out, not just problems, but the systemic causes of those problems (so they vote up the links that do exactly this).

 Reddit has very large number of software engineers and similar people, so the highest rated links have strong biases favored by such people (who tend to have high expectation and enjoy pointing out emperors without cloths).
 And even that is too general as the site is very biased toward Ruby on Rails, Paul Graham and Lisp.
-The most popular link of all time is Paul Graham on web 2.0.
+The most popular [the broken link was removed] link of all time is Paul Graham on web 2.0.

 Reddit pointed to another fun post yesterday.
-How the techno-geeks kicked my ass for my own good:
+How the techno-geeks kicked my ass for my own good [the broken link was removed]:

 I must have mumbled something like “Oh - ok, thanks for telling me” while inside I was thinking “Who the hell cares, and why are you skipping so far ahead in the workbook before we even begin?”